LIMUNIMI/NITHwebcamWrapper/README.md

 These dependencies include packages for computer vision operations, mathematics, data handling, extracting facial landmarks, and sending data over UDP.

-## Running NithFC
+## Running NITHwebcamWrapper
-To run NithFC, ensure you're in the NithFC directory in your command line or terminal.
+To run NITHwebcamWrapper, ensure you're in the NITHwebcamWrapper directory in your command line or terminal.
 Then execute:

 ```bash
 python main.py
 ```
+If you're on Windows, you can alternatively simply run `NITHwebcamWrapper.bat`.

-Make sure your webcam is connected and properly setup as NithFC will immediately begin to capture and analyze facial movements.
+Make sure your webcam is connected and properly setup as NITHwebcamWrapper will immediately begin to capture and analyze facial movements.

 ## Contributions and Support
-NithFC is licensed through a GNU GPL-v3 Free Open-Source software license.
+NITHwebcamWrapper is licensed through a GNU GPL-v3 Free Open-Source software license.
 Feel free to contribute!

 You can open an Issue for any request regarding this code, or contact me (the developer) directly via email at *nicola.davanzo@unimi.it*.